 Individual Course Descriptions may be found by CLICKING HERE.

 Graduates of this program are required to apply to take the NBSTSA (National Board of Surgical Technology and Surgical Assisting) Certification examination for Surgical Technologists.
-FTCC offers a 1 year Diploma, and a 2 year Associate in Applied Science Degree program.
-Completion of the degree is recommended since it prepares the graduate for advanced placement in the Surgical Environment.
+FTCC offers a 2 year Associate in Applied Science (AAS) Degree program.
+The AAS Degree prepares the graduate for advanced placement in the Surgical Environment.

 Program Contact information is as follows: